Looking forward to chatting to you all!

 Leeds Teaching Hospitals NHS Trust

-I love looking at patients’ cells and tissues down a microscope, looking for clues that will tell me what might be causing their illness.
+Favourite thing to do in science I love looking at patients’ cells and tissues down a microscope, looking for clues that will tell me what might be causing their illness.
 It’s really satisfying piecing these clues together and coming to a conclusion that will help the patient get the right treatment for them.

 When people are ill, one of the things the doctor or nurse they see might do is take a “biopsy” – a small piece of tissue – from the part of the body where the problem is thought to be.
 The tissue can be taken using a needle, or cut out during a small surgical operation.